James-HoneyBadger/GulfOfMexico/docs/guides/INSTALL_GUIDE.md

 python -m gulfofmexico
 ```

 You should see a prompt.
-Type `print("It works!")!` and press Enter.
+Try: `print("It works!")!` and press Enter.

 ## Optional Dependencies

-Gulf of Mexico has some optional features that require extra packages.
-They're like DLC, but free.
+Gulf of Mexico has optional features that require extra packages.

 ### Input Handling (pynput)